ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 grid exists within.
 Perhaps one grid is in the `UserListContainer` section and the other is in the `TransactionsListContainer` section of your application.

-Obviously a single root builder is fairly naive of what is going on.
+Obviously a single root builder is fairly naive to what is going on.
 All it sees is two requests for a `DataGridModel` come in and it does not know which grid is in which section of the application.

 If only there was an IOC solution that worked with the DOM tree in an intelligent way to resolve these scenarios...